-The great American road trip is a tradition.
-Each year, countless families load up the car, truck, or minivan for adventures down our nation’s highways and backroads.
-But before you plan your trip, make sure that your vehicle is ready for the long journey.
+Each year, countless families load up the car, truck, SUV, or minivan for adventures through highways and backroads.
+But before you plan your road trip, make sure that your vehicle is ready for the long journey.
 Here are 7 ways to prepare your car for a road trip:

 Check Your Fluids